ElementsProject/lightning/doc/lightning-multifundchannel.7.md

 the peer thinks the channel is already waiting for funding lockin.
-In that case, the next time we connect to the peer, our node will tell the peer to forget the channel, but some nodes (in particular, c-lightning nodes) will disconnect when our node tells them to forget the channel.
+In that case, the next time we connect to the peer, our node will tell the peer to forget the channel, but some nodes (in particular, Core Lightning nodes) will disconnect when our node tells them to forget the channel.
 If you immediately **multifundchannel** with that peer, it could trigger this connect-forget-disconnect behavior, causing the